bretcope/EnumToSql/README.md

 | `int` or `uint`     | `int` (signed 32-bit)      |
 | `long` or `ulong`   | `bigint` (signed 64-bit)   |

-You can customize the name and type of the Id column by implementing optional properties on the [EnumSqlTable Attribute](#enumsqltable-attribute).
+You can customize the name and type of the Id column by implementing optional properties on the [EnumToSql Attribute](#enumtosql-attribute).

 > Note, the SQL schema needs to match _exactly_ what EnumToSql expects for any given table.
 If you do anything, like change a type or add a column, it will result in a failure.